sedson/drawing-app/README.md

 # Project 2
-# Drawing with friends
+# Drawing with Friends

 ## User Story
 This app will be based on an html canvas drawing tool.
+Users will be able to:
+  * Create a username and password, and choose a color
+  * Create drawings and post them to an index page
+  * View drawings on an index page
+  * Click a drawing to see a show page that includes info about who made and edited the drawing
-Users will be able to create and post drawings, view drawings made by other users, and draw on top of other people's drawings.
+  * Edit old drawings by drawin on top of them
+  * See an index page for each user of the app that will show the drawings made by that user

 ## Models
 ```